elbecerrasoto/pandoomain/docs/README.md

 #### `archs_pid_row.tsv`

-Each row in this table is a protein.
+Same information as in `archs.tsv`, but each row in this table is a protein.
 It summarizes its domain architecture,
 Represented either as a list of PFAMs IDs or a string using the PFAMs single letter codes (explained at [`archs_code.tsv`](#archs_code.tsv)).